UCI-GDIM32-W25/hw1-joeyw10/README.md

 I finished this assignment very quickly and I am so proud of how much I've learned and retained from last quarter.
 I referenced my scripts in assignments from GDIM 31 to help me write code for this assignment.
 In my breakdown, I note that the UI decreases/increases each time the player plants an item with Space.
 In my code, I called the UpdateSeeds() method from the PlantCountUI script each time a player pressed space (which planted a seed) and input (_numSeedsLeft, _numSeedsPlanted) as the argument to fit the (int SeedsLeft, int SeedsPlanted) parameters and update the numbers accordingly.
 Additionally, my breakdown notes that a player can only plant a seed if they have seeds remaining to plant.
 In my code, I made it so that the PlantSeed() method is only called if the player presses Space AND if _numSeedsLeft is greater than 0.
 Otherwise, nothing happens.

+I had some trouble with the UI when building because I forgot to anchor the text, but I figured it out.

 Overall, this assignment has shown me my growth since the beginning of GDIM 31 and I think the pieces are starting to fit together.

 ## Open-Source Assets